Structured Data Clear Signing Format

 Motivation

 Properly validating a transaction on a hardware wallet’s screen (also known as Clear Signing) is a key element of good security practices for end users when interacting with any Blockchain.
-Unfortunately, most data to sign, even enriched with the data structure description (like ABIs or EIP-712 types) are not self-sufficient in terms of correctly displaying them to the user for review.
+Unfortunately, most data to sign, even enriched with the data structure description (like ABIs or EIP-712 types) are not self-sufficient in terms of correctly displaying them to users for review.
 Among other things:

 - Function name or main message type is often a developer oriented name and does not translate to a clear intent for the user